Sustainability-related disclosures

 Data sources and processing

-We use multiple data sources through the assessment process (the assessment process for the fund is described below under “Due Diligence”):
+The Investment Manager’s impact team uses multiple data sources through the assessment process (the assessment process for the fund is described below under “Due Diligence”):

 • For the SDG-based net-positive impact, we use data modeled by the Upright Project, a third-party impact data provider.
 The Upright Project quantifies the net impact of products and services, considering their upstream and downstream value chains.

 All third-party data providers, including the Upright Project, have been chosen based on a data provider review.
-We carry out reviews of our third-party data providers regularly.
+We carry out reviews of and engage with our third-party data providers regularly.
 Key quality criteria we look at in our reviews include data coverage, transparency of data source (e.g., how an estimation has been calculated, company-reported data), and data metrics provided.

 Limitations to methodologies and data